Manchester to Brest, Brittany: an off-season itinerary for the end of Winter

 • 4 night independent itinerary for the very northwest tip of France - Finistère in Brittany - choosing the outskirts of Brest as the base

-• Highlights include a winter hike around the Crozon peninsula, artisanale beer and lemonade, biscuits
+• Highlights include a winter hike around the Crozon peninsula, artisanale beer and lemonade, biscuits and a visit to one of the most important oceanogrphic centres in the world.

 • Based on a couple travelling, with a focus on leisurely cultural activities and biking, interspersed with time to just relax and soak up the atmosphere